sunitsivaraj/Cogent/README.md

 * Thresh - threshold of the coherence network.<br/>
 * Decay  - Decay parameter of the coherence network.<br/>
 * Max Iter - Maximum number of iterations, the network can run.<br/>
-* Modify the DSL and the parameters until satisfactory results are obtained, thus developing the model in a iterative top down approach.<br/>
+* Modify the DSL and the parameters until satisfactory results are obtained, thus developing the model in an iterative top down approach.<br/>

 ## Closing the platform ##
 The console section where we initially start the web application must be closed, this can be done as follows<br/>